 - Surgery to remove a blood clot or bypass a vein

-- Whether you need non-invasive care or surgery, Rush has the specialists who can care for you.
-Hematologists at Rush focus exclusively on diagnosing and treating blood clots and bleeding disorders.
-They work closely with interventional radiologists and vascular surgeons if surgery is needed.
+- All the experts in one system: Whether you need non-invasive care or surgery, Rush has specialists at a number of locations who can care for you.
+Your care team may include hematologists who focus exclusively on diagnosing and treating blood clots and bleeding disorders, as well as interventional radiologists and vascular surgeons who provide surgical treatment if you need it.

-- Endovascular therapies are available at Rush to treat blood clots, resulting in smaller incisions and a quicker recovery than traditional surgery.
+- Alternatives to surgery: Endovascular therapies are also available at Rush to treat blood clots, resulting in smaller incisions and a quicker recovery than traditional surgery.